Gfrim/alx-low_level_programming/README.md

 # Alx Low Level Programming

-This repository  ia all about scripts that creates programs in C language.
+This repository  is all about scripts that creates programs in C language.